juggernaut/juggernaut.github.io/_posts/2017-10-03-picking-my-next-2-programming-languages.markdown

 ### The candidates

 The obvious candidates are Clojure, Scala and Kotlin.
 I prefer a statically typed language for large application codebases, so that leaves us with Scala and Kotlin.
-Scala is a language with a massive footprint.
+I created the pros and cons lists as before:

+### Scala

+**Pros:**
+* Wide adoption by companies like Twitter, LinkedIn etc.
+* Much stronger type system than Java.
+* Can write purely functional code, purely imperative or a mixture of both.

+**Cons:**
+* Massive feature footprint
+* Steep learning curve
+* No built-in async-await

+### Kotlin

+**Pros**:
+* Lightweight
+* Shorter learning curve coming from Java
+* Built-in coroutines
+* Excellent IntelliJ support since it's made by the same company

+**Cons**:
+* New kid on the block, not much adoption/production usage.
+* Coroutines are still experimental as of this writing.

+### And the winner is...
+**Kotlin**.
+The main factor in favor of Kotlin was the tighter feature set and lightweight-ness, if that's a word.
 I also admit to being a little bit biased here - in my anecdotal experience, a lot of Scala programmers I've met have been ivory-tower programmers, more interested in debating Category Theory than getting shit done.

-Kotlin is lightweight, has coroutines built into the language and comes with excellent support in my IDE of choice (IntelliJ).
+In comparison, Kotlin just feels more pragmatic.

+## Summary

+Learning a new programming language in addition to its ecosystem takes months to years.
+I realize I'm being ambitious by choosing not one but two languages to learn.
+The hope is that this endeavor will help me become a better programmer, and who knows I may even end up writing code professionally in one of these languages in the future!